muhammad-ali-khalid/javascript-assignments/README.md

 # javascript-assignments
-Solution of Javascript assignments from jonas Schmedtmann's course.
+Solution of Javascript assignments from Jonas Schmedtmann's course.